 Respected nationally as a constitutional scholar and a leader in higher education, Phoebe A. Haddon became chancellor of Rutgers University–Camden on July 1, 2014.

-As chancellor, Haddon has direct responsibility for the daily administration of a campus that enrolls nearly 6,600 students in 39 undergraduate programs and 28 graduate programs at the master’s and doctoral levels.
+As chancellor, Haddon has direct responsibility for the daily administration of a campus that enrolls more than 6,300 students in 39 undergraduate programs and 28 graduate programs at the master’s and doctoral levels.
 The southernmost of three regional campuses that comprise Rutgers, The State University of New Jersey, Rutgers–Camden is located across 40 acres in the Camden Waterfront District, in the very heart of the metro Philadelphia region.